4 years ago by rendall

 Personally, I favor the prospect of the insanely lucky idiot race, that clumsily and completely by chance manage to launch a probe so seemingly sophisticated that every sentient race that discovers it readily submit to its perceived superiority.

-an hour ago by sandworm101
+4 years ago by sandworm101

 There are no real infinities.
 The universe might be infinite, but the bit of it we can see and/or ever interact with is not (speed of light + expansion).
 So there are a finite number of stars that we will ever be able to touch before the universe goes dark.
 And the universe seems to have had a finite starting point.
 So we can calculate which stars may ever reach out to us.
 These are very big numbers, but they are not infinite.